-By Ruth Dolan.
-Last Updated 23rd April 2021.
+By Joanne Jeffries.
+Last Updated 20th July 2021.
 Welcome to our guide on lorry accident compensation claims and HGV accident compensation.
-Accidents involving heavy goods vehicles are scary, with many people suffering serious, life-changing injuries.
+Accidents involving heavy goods vehicles are scary for car drivers, with many people suffering serious, life-changing injuries.
 If you have been involved in an HGV accident and need advice, we can help you file a claim for compensation on a No Win No Fee basis.

 If you have been injured in an HGV accident and need advice on whether to file for compensation, we can help you through the process.
-We would be happy to work with you on a No Win No Fee basis, which takes the pressure off having to find any upfront fees for us to begin work on your claim.
+We would be happy to work with you on a No Win No Fee basis, which takes the pressure off having to find any upfront fees for us to provide legal services and begin work on your claim.

 Select a section